-17 Standard ratios of Financial Performance Analyses as discussed in the methodology section which soon followed Grameen by offering microcredit to the poor.
+A gripping expansion of microcredit operations has occurred over the past two decades as billions of dollars were injected in this sector through bi-lateral and multi-lateral donors as well as private foundations and philanthropists.
+The governments, politicians, social workers and many observers showered praise to these supports on the sector.
+Basically, microcredit (MC) began its organized journey in Bangladesh three decades ago with the advent of Grameen Bank (GB) in 1983 (Ahmad, 2011).
+Of course, GB was not the only experiment in microcredit getting under way in Bangladesh in the early 1980s (Bateman, 2010).
+Simultaneously with ongoing experiments with microcredit promoted by Khan18, two other important institutions were also in place alongside the GB, both of which soon followed Grameen by offering microcredit to the poor.
 The first of these organizations was Bangladesh Rural Advancement Committee (BRAC), founded in 1972 by Sir Fazle Hassan Abed, followed in by Association for Social Assistance (ASA), which was founded by Shafiqual Haque Choudhury.
-Elsewhere in Asia, similar microcredit operations were also underway20.
+Elsewhere in Asia, similar microcredit operations were also underway19.
 Simultaneously with Asia, the microcredit operations were also being established rapidity and enormously with enthusiasm in Latin America.
 By the late 1980s, microcredit and microenterprise development had become the international development community's anti-poverty intervention of choice (Levitsky, 1989).
-Over time, new types of micro-services such as micro-savings, microinsurance etc. were being added to the simple microcredit offer provided to the poor by most microfinance institutions (hereafter MFIs).
-Among other things, the term microcredit has been coined to new generic term microfinance (MF)21 (Seibel, 2005).
-This term microfinance describes better the evolving complex reality of very small-scale finance.

-18 The MIX market is the global microfinance information marketplace, providing financial data and profiles on MFIs and microfinance sector on the internet.
+17 The MIX market is the global microfinance information marketplace, providing financial data and profiles on MFIs and microfinance sector on the internet.

-19 Akhter Hameed Khan, renowned economist and proponent of Comilla Model.
+Akhter Hameed Khan, renowned economist and proponent of Comilla Model.
 In Khan's Comilla Model, MC was disbursed to poor rural communities during 1950s in East Pakistan through village and sector based cooperatives.